elesto-dao/elesto/docs/Explanation/ADR/adr-002-did.md

 ## Abstract

-[Decentralized identifiers](https://www.w3.org/TR/did-core) (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
-A DID refers to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.
+[Decentralized identifiers](https://www.w3.org/TR/did-core/) (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
+A DID refer to any subject (for example, a person, organization, thing, data model, abstract entity, and so on) as determined by the controller of the DID.

 This document specifies the DID method for a Cosmos SDK-based implementation of the W3C recommendation, its properties, operations, and an explanation of the process to resolve DIDs to the resources that they represent.